alex-strobel/DPP-LabManual/Research/Administration/Research-Workflow/README.md

 10. [Collect data](10_Data_collection.md)

-      When assessing personal data (i.e., such that would make it possible to identify a given participant), we make sure to adhere to common guidelines for treating such data and also document the data collection priocess and the measures taken to protect such data.
+      When assessing personal data (i.e., such that would make it possible to identify a given participant), we make sure to adhere to common guidelines for treating such data and also document the data collection process and the measures taken to protect such data.
 It is recommended to recruit and manage participants via ORSEE and to use REDCap for data acquisition and management.
 During data collection, we continuously perform data quality checks. ...

 11. [Preprocess and merge data](11_Preprocessing.md)